← Back to blog

 1. Vulnerability found: audit fails → deploy doesn’t start → production stays safe.

-2. License conflict: license_finder flags GPL etc. → deploy is blocked → team gets notified.
+2. License conflict: license_finder flags GPL, etc. → deploy is blocked → team is notified.

 3. All clear: everything is green → deploy starts automatically.